 So next time, try answering your call with a smile.
 And see how it turns out!

 … not one that follows a script.
-Remember those times when you walked in and the maitre’d greeted you with a standard “Good evening sir / ma’am” and your waiter, “I am Mark and I will be serving you today!”?
+Remember those times when you walked in and the maitre’d greeted you with a standard “Good evening sir/ma’am” and your waiter, “I am Mark and I will be serving you today!”?

 Ditto in any field.
 No one likes to be on the receiving end of robotic service, least of all a virtual customer, who has a very low attention span.
-So grab them quick with a personalised greeting and run with it, if you want to nail your customer service.
-If you have a history with them or some background data on them, thanks to the data god that is Big Data, now is the time to dig deep into it because knowing the customer’s preferences and proclivities will go a long way in helping you personalise your service.
+So grab them quick with a personalized greeting and run with it, if you want to nail your customer service.
+If you have a history with them or some background data on them, thanks to the data god that is Big Data, now is the time to dig deep into it because knowing the customer’s preferences and proclivities will go a long way in helping you personalize your service.